sailpoint-oss/developer.sailpoint.com/products/idn/api/authorization.md

 If the API requirements for the personal access token exceed the scopes allowed by the user's assigned user level, then the following options may be considered.

 - Re-evaluate the user's responsibilities compared to their user level.
 It is possible that their user level is no longer appropriate for the functions they need to perform, and a more permissive user level may be necessary.
 - If the required access is a one-off need for a specific use case, then consider generating a PAT with the required scopes from a different user and sharing the credentials.
 This could be a dedicated service account designated for one-off applications.
-The downside of this approach is that it becomes more difficult to audit API access, as the user now has a PAT that is not tied to their user account.
+The downside of this approach is that it becomes more difficult to attribute an API call to a specific user, as the user now has a PAT that is not tied to their user account.

 :::